NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

    Stochastic JONSWAP wave spectra produced in HydroUQ, applying the welib Python package.

-In this local workflow example, basic uncertainty quantification methods (Forward, Sensitivity, Reliability) are applied to the response of a simple structure loaded by a stochastic wave spectra.
+In this local workflow example, basic uncertainty quantification methods (Forward, Sensitivity, Reliability) are applied to the response of a simple structure loaded by stochastic wave spectra.

 Set-Up